 Whenever I had a meeting that ended early, I’d stay at a nearby coffee shop instead of going back to the office to work.
 I did this often when I knew I would be hitting the gym after work hours.
 Loved writing at coffee shops too!
 Nothing got me going than a good cup of coffee, soft music on the background and no one to disturb me.

 I also miss hanging out at coffee shops whether with friends or alone.
 It’s a great way to unwind.
 Chatting over coffee or reading a book while sitting outside.

 9. Going to the salon or spa

 I wish I was able to get a hair cut before quarantine.
 I prefer short hair because it’s easier to manage.
 And while I don’t often do this anymore, I miss going to nail salons to get a mani-pedi.
 Thank goodness for nail home service these days!

 Oh how I miss going to the spa for a massage!
 Loved going to The Spa Wellness.
 The ambience will instantly relax you as you enter.
 I miss sipping their hot ginger tea too while I wait for my massage to begin.
 Such great service there.

 I hope that there will be a vaccine against COVID-19 to protect us from the virus.
 While we wait for that news to come, I also hope that our government will work double time with doing mass testing.
-Not personal gains.
-Not vendettas.
-Not politics.
+Not personal gains nor vendettas.
+And most certainly not politics.
 As we’ve seen in other countries that have been successful in curbing the spread of the virus early, mass testing is the key to a safer re-opening of the economy.
 Until those days arrive, I’ll be home to help slow down the spread.
 I’ll also continue joining my fellow Filipinos in calling for action from the government.